abmajith/verilog-riscV32I-machine/README.md

-	- SRA X3 X1 X2, (shift right arithmetic) shifts the value in the register *X1* by the number of bits specified in register *X2* (only 5 LSBs matters here) and stores in register *X3*, by doing right shift arithemtic, it will fill the leading values by signed value i.e *X1[31]* msb of *X1* value.
+	- SRA X3 X1 X2, (shift right arithmetic) shifts the value in the register *X1* by the number of bits specified in register *X2* (only 5 LSBs matters here) and stores in register *X3*, by doing right shift arithmetic, it will fill the leading values by signed value i.e *X1[31]* msb of *X1* value.
 		- Instruction Encoding: *0100000 rs2(=&X2) rs1(=&X1) 101 rd(=&X3) 0110011*
 	- OR X3 X1 X2, (bitwise *or*) sets the register *X3* the result of *or*
-		operation on the value of registers *X1,X2*.
+		operation on the value of registers *X1, X2*.
 		- Instruction Encoding: *0000000 rs2(=&X2) rs1(=&X1) 110 rd(=&X3) 0110011*
 	- AND X3 X1 X2, (bitwise *and*) sets the register *X3* the result of *and*
-		operation on the value of registers *X1,X2*.
+		operation on the value of registers *X1, X2*.
 		- Instruction Encoding: *0000000 rs2(=&X2) rs1(=&X1) 111 rd(=&X3) 0110011*

-Note, as mentioned earlier *opcode* is same for all the *arithemtic R-type instruction*.
+As mentioned earlier *opcode* is the same for all the *arithmetic R-type instruction*.
 *funct3* code is same for *SRL,SRA*, it is distinquished by the *funct7* code, change in bit number 5.
-Similarly *fucnt3* code is same for *ADD,SUB*, it is distinquished by the *funct7* code, change in bit number 5.
+Similarly, the *funct3* code is the same for *ADD, SUB*, it is distinguished by the *funct7* code, changed in bit number 5.

-So, *funct7* code is almost constant (*0000000*), except for two instructions (*SUB,SRA* with *0100000*).
-Lets write a verilog code to do *arithmetic R-type instructions* based on *case endcase* statement on *funct3,funct7*
+So, the *funct7* code is almost constant (*0000000*), except for two instructions (*SUB, SRA* with *0100000*).
+Let's write a Verilog code to do *arithmetic R-type instructions* based on *case endcase* statement on *funct3,funct7*
 ```verilog
 reg [31:0] rs1; // reg for fetching first source register value
 reg [31:0] rs2; // reg for fetching second source register value